What does an adoption application involve?

 Taking the next step…

 Once you have enquired, either via the freephone number or by completing the on-line enquiry form by clicking on ‘contact us’ we will send you our information booklet.
-Having read the booklet, if you wish to proceed simply come along to our next information event.
+Having read the booklet, if you wish to proceed simply register come along to our next information event.

 Completion of any forms at the information event does not commit you in anyway, it simply advises us that you wish to be considered as prospective adoptive parent/s so an adoption team member can contact you and discuss it with you further.